Strophox/tetro-tui/README.md

 ## Contribution Guidelines

-Issues are especially welcome to help round off any sharp edges on this project;

-At best, it could be noted that the TUI itself was - in principle - a 'proof-of-concept' and not originally intended to be greatly expanded upon (as seen by its direct usage of Crossterm, instead of Ratatui or similar).
-But discussions in issues are welcome regardless!
+Issues especially are welcome if you encounter any problems!
+Both in the engine and the TUI

+Note that the TUI itself was (in principle) started as 'proof-of-concept'.
+It expanded in scope but unfortunately the code is not in an easy-to-modify state, especially to new contributors.

 ## Provenance